golemfactory/gumpi/examples/Tutorial.md

 ```
 cargo run -- -h 127.0.0.1:61622 --job examples/game-life.toml -n 12 -t 1
 ```
-Here `-t 1` means that we want one thread per MPI process.
+Here `-t 1` means that we want one CPU assigned to each MPI process.
 For multi-level parallel applications (such as MPI+OpenMP) you can use `-t N` to indicate the number of threads you want to know.

-Please note that this option **doesn't influence the actual number of threads used by the app**, but only affects the way the processes are distributed onto nodes.
-You need to configure the actual number of threads used during runtime, e.g. using `omp_set_num_threads`.
+Please note that this option **doesn't influence the actual number of threads used by the app**, but only the assignment, i.e. how the processes are distributed across the nodes.
+You need to configure the desired number of threads during the program runtime, e.g. using `omp_set_num_threads`.
 # Build system-specific notes
 ## CMake